-Eurozone growth comes off the boil in Q1
+Late winter blast sees eurozone growth comes off the boil

 - Amazon plans another Vancouver, B.C., expansion, to 5,000 employees

+“Mounting uncertainty could translate to confidence falling further and much-needed investment being held back,” said Moritz Degler, an economist at Oxford Economics.
+“As such, even if a full-blown trade war does not materialize, the mere threat of it has the potential to further dent sentiment and the eurozone’s growth path this year.”

+As a result of the quarterly slowdown, growth on an annual basis eased, too, though it was a still-healthy 2.5 percent against 2.8 percent in the previous quarter.
+That also compares favorably with the United States where the annual rate of growth stood at 2.3 percent during the same period.

 Separately, Eurostat said unemployment across the region held steady at a near 10-year low of 8.5 percent in March.
+Overall there were 13.82 million people out of work in the eurozone, down by 83,000 on the month before.

+The decline in unemployment has accelerated over the past year as the region’s recovery has gained momentum across sectors and across countries — In 2017, the eurozone was one of the standouts of the global economy, growing by 2.5 percent, its highest level since 2007.

+The region has benefited from waning fears over debt-ridden Greece and the defeat of a run of populist — and anti-euro — politicians in elections in France and the Netherlands.